-• NOTICE: To avoid damage to the drive, do not set it on a hard surface.
-Instead, set the drive on a surface, such as a foam pad, that will sufficiently cushion it.
+NOTICE: To avoid damage to the drive, do not set it on a hard surface.
+Instead, set the drive on a surface, such as a foam pad, that will sufficiently

-1. If you are replacing a hard drive that contains data you want to keep, back up your files before you begin this procedure.

-2. Follow the procedures in "Before You Begin."
+- 1. If you are replacing a hard drive that contains data you want to keep, back up your files before you begin to remove the hard drive. - 2.
+Follow the procedures in "Before You Begin."